lion19/ctrlp-modified.vim/README.markdown

 Easily open locally modified files in your git-versioned projects.

-The idea is that you're likely to be editing the same files again, or maybe you just want to catch up on the progress you've made after coming back from a break.
+The idea is that you're likely to be editing the same files again, or maybe you just want to search only files in the git index.

 * `:CtrlPModified` shows all files which have been modified since your last commit.
-* `:CtrlPBranch` shows all files modified on your current branch.
+* `:CtrlPBranch` shows all files on your current branch.

 ## Installation